justinjoco/python-tutorial/docs/index.md

-This tutorial is intended for developers who have had at least some experience coding in other languages.
-The goal is for readers of this tutorial is to understand how to read and write basics to non-trival programs in Python.
+This tutorial is intended for those who have had at least some experience coding in other languages.
+The goal is for readers to understand how to read and write basic to non-trival programs in Python.

  I've separated this tutorial into two parts: `Need to Know` consists of concepts that those who learn Python should know. `Good to Know` consists of supplemental features can enhance how you use Python, but are not necessary to make non-trival programs and applications.